These chewy dark chocolate butterscotch cookies are loaded with sweet butterscotch chips and amped up with a sprinkling of sea salt.

 Ok, enough rambling about the holidays, I haven’t even told you about these Dark Chocolate Butterscotch Cookies!!
 They are seriously delicious.
 I’ve used this cookie recipe twice already here and here, and I totally love it.
 I’ll be using it again in a holiday cookie that’s already on my radar.

 The cookies themselves taste like Oreos because of the black cocoa powder.
-If you don’t have that on hand, you can use regular cocoa, but it will affect the flavour and color (they’ll still be yummy though!).
+If you don’t have that on hand, you can use regular cocoa, but it will affect the flavor and color (they’ll still be yummy though!).
 If you’re not a huge fan of butterscotch, you can substitute in any chips you like.
 It’s a very versatile and delicious chocolate cookie!

 Notes & tips for these Dark Chocolate Butterscotch Cookies: